lordspline/linux/Documentation/driver-api/mtd/nand_ecc.rst

 the last three invert statements.

 Ah well, pity this does not deliver more.
-Then again 10 million iterations using the linux driver code takes between 13 and 13.5 seconds, whereas my code now takes about 0.73 seconds for those 10 million iterations.
+Then again 10 million iterations using the peenux driver code takes between 13 and 13.5 seconds, whereas my code now takes about 0.73 seconds for those 10 million iterations.
 So basically I've improved the performance by a factor 18 on my system.
 Not that bad.
 Of course on different hardware